Express Scripts wins dismissal of lawsuit over Anthem ties

 2 Min Read

-NEW YORK (Reuters) - A federal judge has dismissed a lawsuit in which Express Scripts Holding Co (ESRX.O) shareholders accused the pharmacy benefits manager of inflating its share price by hiding its deteriorating relationship with its largest customer, Anthem Inc (ANTM.N).
+NEW YORK (Reuters) - A federal judge has dismissed a lawsuit in which Express Scripts Holding Co shareholders accused the pharmacy benefits manager of inflating its share price by hiding its deteriorating relationship with its largest customer, Anthem Inc.

 In a decision made public on Tuesday, U.S. District Judge Edgardo Ramos in Manhattan said shareholders did not show that Express Scripts intended to defraud them, or made false or misleading statements to support their claims.